coderbunker/Shanghai-Linux-Meetup/meetups/170407_virtual-raspberry-pi/info.md

 In this hands-on co-hacking workshop, we will attempt to build a Raspberry PI ("RPI") virtual machine by compiling Linux code.
 We then will launch big numbers of virtual RPIs 'in the cloud' in order to simulate massive IoT application testing.

+Once the session is complete, participants will have learnt to:
+- compile Linux code to build a custom variant of Linux
+- prepare a virtual RPI
+- make use of the cloud to launch massive virtual "IoT" devices

+After that, only your imagination will limit what you can produce with this knowledge in hand.

 ### About Prof. LU:

 Prof. LU's has been involved in computing for over 30 years and in Linux since its beginning.